About

 Hey, my name is Tessa.

 Want the short version?
 Here’s my résumé.
+Otherwise, read on to learn more about me.

-I’ve built complete 3D rendering engines using DirectX 11 and OpenGL, developed real-time mesh editing applications, and created computer vision tools using techniques like SIFT feature detection and RANSAC algorithms.
-On the web development side, I’ve shipped fullstack applications using React, TypeScript, Ruby-on-Rails, and Go, with experience ranging from API design to CI/CD pipeline implementation.
-My professional experience includes enhancing video review platforms at Shuttlerock that served creative teams across 15+ international markets, where I led automated testing initiatives and created technical training content for fellow engineers.
-As a Certified Scrum Product Owner and ISTQB Software Tester, I bring systematic approaches to both product development and quality assurance.
+I’ve built complete 3D rendering engines using DirectX 11 and OpenGL, developed real-time mesh editing apps, a hydraulic erosion simulator, and created computer vision tools using techniques like SIFT feature detection and RANSAC algorithms.
+On the web development side, I’ve shipped fullstack applications using React, TypeScript/JS, Ruby-on-Rails, and Go, with experience ranging from API design to CI/CD pipeline implementation.

 Reading List